Skip to Main Content

 Perspectives, Opinion Pieces, and Additional Reports

-These resources depict perspectives about current administrative changes from the executive branch, and specifically how those may negatively impact the services of libraries, information and cultural organizations, research, and education.
+These resources depict perspectives about current administrative changes from the executive branch, and specifically how those may negatively impact the services of libraries, information and cultural organizations, research and scientific development, and education.

 • In a May 8 article, Science has stated that the National Science Foundation (NSF) "faces [a] radical shake-up."